 CPB Diversity, Equity and Inclusion Statement

 The Department of Chemical Physiology & Biochemistry is committed to a workplace that promotes and values diversity.
-We believe that prioritizing inclusion and equity is key to the wellbeing of our members and fundamental to an excellent research and training environment.
+We believe that prioritizing inclusion, equity, and accessibility is key to the wellbeing of our members and fundamental to an excellent research and training environment.
 We are taking active measures to eliminate biases and inequities that have historically excluded people from the biomedical research community.
-We embrace our differences and recognize that diversity enriches our community and strengthens our scientific endeavors.
+Instead, we embrace our differences and recognize that diversity enriches our community and strengthens our scientific endeavors.

-The CPB DEI committee is tasked with viewing the department activities through a DEI lens and identifying opportunities to advance diversity, equity and inclusion within the department of Chemical Physiology and Biochemistry.
+The CPB DEI committee is tasked with viewing the department activities through a DEI lens and identifying opportunities to advance diversity, equity, accessibility, and inclusion within the department of Chemical Physiology and Biochemistry.